mirage/mirage-www/tmpl/blog/introducing-vchan.md

 > grant reference and event channels are shared in XenStore under a
 > user-specified path.

-This protocol is using shared memory for inter-domain communication, that is, between two VMs residing in the same Xen host, and uses Xen's mechanisms -- more specifically,
+This protocol uses shared memory for inter-domain communication, i.e. between two VMs residing in the same Xen host, and uses Xen's mechanisms -- more specifically,
 [ring buffers](http://www.informit.com/articles/article.aspx?p=1160234&seqNum=3)
 and